fegran/GoMUSEvPSFex/README.md

 GoMUSEvPSFex.py
 ```

-The python programme (**GoMUSEvPSFex.py**) can be divided in two mayor branches: "User parameters" and "Main features".
+The python programme (**GoMUSEvPSFex.py**) can be divided in two major branches: "User parameters" and "Main features".
-The last branch also is divided in three mayor phases that the first two can be operate separatelly:
+The last branch also is divided into three major phases that the first two can be operated separately:

  - Phase 1: Perform PSF photometry on VRI FoV images and create the catalogs.
  - Phase 2: Separate slices using MissFITS to prepare to **Phase 3**.